mnbawazir/pdsnd_github/README.md

 Project Title
 Bikeshare Python Project

-### Description
+Description
-Describe what your project is about and what it does
+The project provides an interactive interface for user to filter through bikeshare data in three major cities: Chicago, New York City, and Washington

-### Files used
+Files used
-Include the files used
+chicago.csv new-york-city.csv washington.csv

-### Credits
+Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Speical Thanks for our Session Leader and the Community of Stack Overflow who offered solutions to many of coding challenges.